-Our flagship, must-attend event takes place over one day on 18th May 2017 at Auckland’s stylish and innovative Hilton Hotel, which commands extensive views from its Princes Wharf location toward Auckland harbour.
+Our flagship, must-attend event took place on 18th May 2017 at Auckland’s stylish and innovative Hilton Hotel.

 Meet out carefully selected group of speakers - brought together under one roof to communicate within a highly interactive and top-quality setting.

 The conference will kick off with event registration from 8:15am on 18 May.
 The conference officially begins at 8:45am.

 To view the event agenda, please click here https://cfaconference.org.nz/the-agenda/